Complex Feelings About Celebrating Mother’s Day

 When we are mindfully aware of our emotions, we can interpret them as valid and important indicators of what we need- a roadmap guiding our actions.
 Reaching out to others makes sense if we crave comfort.
 This may require us to define what we want and express our needs clearly.
 We may want time alone to process, express feelings, or reflect.
 Sometimes when faced with a crisis, we can distract ourselves or self-soothe.

-If you find you do not have the skills needed to manage during this time, the good news is there are people to help.
+If you find you do not have the skills needed to manage during this time, the good news is that there are people to help.
 While your emotions are signaling you to make a change, this may be a good time to seek help from a therapist so that you may find a workable way to grieve and move forward toward acceptance.

 Learn more or schedule a therapy appointment with Dr. Williams-Myers.

-Other Blog by Dr. Williams-Myers: Is a DBT Skills Group right for me?
+Related Blog by Dr. Williams-Myers: Is a DBT Skills Group right for me?

 Share: